 The determination concludes that the students generated by the proposed amendment can be reasonably accommodated for the five, ten, and twenty year planning periods at the elementary, middle, and high school levels.

-Upon submittal of a final subdivision plat, the development will be subject to a concurrency review and determination of the availability of school capacity at the time of such review.
+Upon submittal of any final subdivision plat or site plan, the development will be subject to a concurrency review and determination of the availability of school capacity at the time of such review.

 EXHIBIT "A"

 TO